aeon-toolkit/aeon/docs/api_reference/base.md

 Implementers should inherit `CheckpointableMixin`, set the capability tag, provide `checkpoint_path` and `checkpoint_interval` constructor parameters, and implement `_resume_fit`.
 All continuation state must live on the estimator.
+An estimator outside the aeon base classes, such as Rotation Forest, has no tag system and provides its own public `resume_fit` instead.
+An estimator fitted inside another calls `_set_checkpoint_parent`, which routes its boundaries to the parent; a child boundary is a periodic opportunity only, never a forced write, since the child finishing does not mean the parent has.
 Override `_validate_resume_fit(X, y)` to reject invalid continuation parameters before the fitted flag is cleared.
 This hook must not change fitted state.
 Set `_checkpoint_ready=False` before a batch and set it to `True` only after